aubreyrjones/mutagen/README.md

 fields, toggle purchased powers, etc.

+# High Level Overview

+Publishing with Mutagen is easy.

+  1. Write your fiction, world, and setting using whatever publishing techniques you favor.

+  2. Write a 1-2 page playbook for each playable class or archetype in your game.
+You'll write this using Mutagen Markup to mark formatting and structure.

+  3. Run the automatic document builder from this project.

+  4. Distribute the playbook PDFs to your players however you'd intended to publish electronic character sheets anyway.

+  5. Your players can print the PDF to use offline, or they can upload it directly to `mutagenrpg.com` and use the electronic playbook automatically generated and attached by the document builder.

 # Building with Mutagen

 Mutagen is designed from the ground up to support modular additions in